Effective model and Magnetic Properties of the Resistive Electron Quadrupling State

-The model describing the resistive fermion quadrupling state is alike to the Faddeev-Skyrme model.
+The model describing the resistive fermion quadrupling state is alike to the Faddeev-Skyrme model \cite{Faddeev.Niemi:97}.
 This suggests that it could host nontrivial topological excitation such as skyrmions and hopfions.
 To investigate the properties of the topological defects of the effective model, the physical degrees of freedom $\m$ are discretized within a finite-element formulation \cite{Hecht:12}, and the free energy \Eqref{Eq:M:FreeEnergy:2} is minimized using a nonlinear conjugate gradient algorithm.
-For details of the numerical procedure, see \cite{Supplementary}.
+For details of the numerical procedure, see \cite{Supplementary-arxiv}.

 The experiments \cite{Grinenko.Weston.ea:21} reported spontaneous magnetic fields in the quartic metal state.
-In the $\sis$ superconducting state, spontaneous magnetic fields can arise due to inhomogeneities such as to thermal gradients \cite{Silaev.Garaud.ea:15,Grinenko.Weston.ea:21}, hotspot created by a laser pulse \cite{Garaud.Silaev.ea:16}, the effect of impurities \cite{Maiti.Sigrist.ea:15, Lin.Maiti.ea:16}, and other inhomogeneous arrays \cite{Garaud.Corticelli.ea:18a, Vadimov.Silaev:18}.
-The effects of inhomogeneities in the quartic state can be modelled by small spatial variations of the coupling constants $\alpha^\m_0$ and $\alpha^\m_z$ (see Supplementary Material for details \cite{Supplementary}).
-As shown in \Figref{Fig:Spontaneous}, such inhomogeneities in the effective model for the fermion quadrupling state which breaks the time-reversal symmetry, result in spontaneous magnetic fields, qualitatively in accordance with the experiment \cite{Grinenko.Weston.ea:21}.
+In the $\sis$ superconducting state, spontaneous magnetic fields can arise due to inhomogeneities such as thermal gradients \cite{Silaev.Garaud.ea:15,Grinenko.Weston.ea:21}, a hotspot created by a laser pulse \cite{Garaud.Silaev.ea:16}, the effect of impurities \cite{Maiti.Sigrist.ea:15, Lin.Maiti.ea:16}, and other inhomogeneous arrays \cite{Garaud.Corticelli.ea:18a, Vadimov.Silaev:18}.
+The material has slight inhomogeneity in doping level, which results in relatively small local modulation of the superconducting critical temperature \cite{Iguchi:22}.
+Since for this topic the relative values of the gaps and phases strongly depend on doping, this can be modeled by spatial modulation of the prefactors of the quadratic terms of the Ginzburg-Landau theory.
+Implementing smoothly spatially varying amplitudes of the individual components, at the level of the effective model, can thus be modeled by small spatial variations of the coupling constants $\alpha^\m_0$ and $\alpha^\m_z$ (see Supplemental Material for details \cite{Supplementary-arxiv}).
+As shown in \Figref{Fig:Spontaneous}, such inhomogeneities in the effective model for the fermion quadrupling state, which breaks the time-reversal symmetry, result in spontaneous magnetic fields.
+It is qualitatively in accordance with the experiment \cite{Grinenko.Weston.ea:21}.